nv-edwli/workshop-build-an-agent/.devx/2-agentic-rag/secrets.md

 You can also launch the Secrets Manager from the launcher.

+## OpenRouter API Key

+OpenRouter is a unified API that provides access to multiple AI models from different providers, including NVIDIA's models.
+You do **not** need to set this API Key for the Agentic RAG workshop.

 ## NGC API Key

 NGC is the NVIDIA GPU Cloud.
 This is the repository for all NVIDIA software, models, and more.
 For this workshop, we will need an API Key in order to access models.